psaikido/hugle.uk/pages/prose/Thesium/index.md

 upheavals, of mass migrations and water wars, a group of the top people in their fields gathered and started work.
 Somehow they co-opted military funding streams.
-It took several generations before they were self-sufficient and by the time the first seeds were launched the Moon had become their base.
+It took several generations before they were self-sufficient and by the time the first seeds were launched, the Moon had become their base.
 The last few fascist regimes were still eating themselves, and each other, while the wormhole gates were constructed.
 Rats and dogs had become the apex predators when the greatest artificial intelligence ever known, Kronos, had come online.